Factbox - The South China Sea's disputed maritime borders

 PHILIPPINES:

-In 1978, it issued a decree claiming the entire territory as part of the Philippines, redrawing the country's map.
+In 1978, former President Ferdinand Marcos issued a decree claiming the entire territory as part of the Philippines, redrawing the country's map.
 Manila is a signatory to UNCLOS and has passed a law asserting its claims on the Spratlys.
-It occupies several Spratly Islands, most significantly Thitu, which it renamed Pagasa (Hope).

 TAIWAN: